torrepaul315/Torres-Blog/readme.md

  * Display a single blog post.
 Should show Title, Author, Body and creation time.

- * Display all comments for the given blog post.
-Next to each comment, display a link to delete the comment.

  * A link to edit the blog post.

  * A link to delete the blog post.

- * A link to add a comment.
+ * Below the blog post, display a form that will allow a user to add a comment.

+ * Below the comment form, display all comments for the given blog post.

+ * Next to each comment, display a link to delete the comment.

+ * Next to each comment, display a link to edit the comment.

-* Create Page:
+* Create Blog Page:

  * Display a form with input boxes for Title, Author, Body

  * A button to submit the creation of the blog post

-* Edit Page:
+* Edit Blog Page:

   * Display a form with input boxes for Title, Author, Body

   * A button to submit the edit of the blog post

+* Edit Comment Page

+  * Display a form with input boxes for body, author

+  * A button to submit the edit of the comment.

 Take pictures of your mockups and check them into your repo.